The last agreement, in essence, is a

 He did not elaborate in the Christian Post article on how making the definition of marriage more inclusive would be an act of hatred and rejection.

-Some members of the PC(USA) appear to have switched membership to the Presbyterian Church in America, a conservative Christian denomination which broke away from the PC(USA) decades ago during the battle which led to female ordination.
+Some members of the PC(USA) appear to have left the denomination and joined the Presbyterian Church in America, a conservative Christian denomination which broke away from the PC(USA) decades ago during the battle over female ordination.

-Webmaster's note: I wonder if future decades will see the denomination tackle acceptance of transgender persons and transsexuals, and cause more members to transfer to the Presbyterian Church in America, or other conservative denomination.
+I wonder if future years will see the denomination tackle the acceptance of transgender persons and transsexuals, and cause more members to leave and join the Presbyterian Church in America, or other conservative denomination.
+This could happen because theological conflicts over persons with a transgender sexual identity are similar to those over persons with a homosexual sexual orientation.
+However, the numbers of transgender persons and transsexuals are smaller than the total of lesbians, gays and bisexuals by a factor of perhaps 1,000.

 - "113 Presbytery executives call for a way out of sexuality debates,"